roughmar/ArclightPhoenix/_posts/2024-06-03-arclight-primer.md

 There's no rule set in stone, try to understand the dance of what you require in hand to advance your game state, as well as what (if!) you require to hinder your opponents'.

 ### Single Target Removal
-There's really not much to talk about here, you kill everything on sight.
+There’s really not much to talk about here; you kill everything on sight.
 Be cognizant that even though having spell mastery is trivial, you should be carefull when casting delve spells so you don't accidently turn it offline.

 ### Grave Fillers/Card Selection
 Phoenix has in it the power to have cards that attack all your plans at the same time, by giving you card selection through the Quantum uncertainty, as well as filling in your grave with whatever you didn't pick.

-Be carefull that post sideboard, you might be milling away your win conditions.
-Also be cognizant that even tho turbo self milling (by [forking](https://scryfall.com/card/otc/227/galvanic-iteration)) is super powerfull, you need to be carefull against certain matchups, as you may run out of gas.
+Be careful that post-sideboard, you might be milling away your win conditions.
+Also, be cognizant that even though turbo self-milling (by [forking](https://scryfall.com/card/otc/227/galvanic-iteration)) is super powerful, you need to be careful against certain matchups, as you may run out of gas.

 #### Picklock Prankster

-- Is arguably a 1 for 1 since the creature is kind of meh
+- Is arguably a 1-for-1 since the creature is kind of meh
 - Only sees 4 cards (forces you to pick 1 if hits)
 + Instant
 + Can grab other creatures (ie: copies of itself or [Brazen Borrower](https://scryfall.com/card/eld/39/brazen-borrower-petty-theft))